hacklab-in/Arduino/README.md

 The GY-GPS/NEO6MV2 module comes with a U-Blox NEO 6 series module fitted upon the PCB, an EEPROM to store configuration, a button cell to keep EEPROM data intact, LED indicator, connectors and a ceramic antenna.
 It sometime happens that the LED doesn’t blink when the module is powered up, at first it seems that the module is faulty but in actual the LED indicator blinks only when it has got a lock on satellites.
 So, dont get dishearten, to see a non lit LED after powering up the module.
 For quick position lock it is suggested that you take the setup nearby window and try.
 4. SD card reader
 The circuit:
-  * SD card attached to SPI bus as follows:
+  SD card attached to SPI bus as follows:
- ** MOSI - pin 11 on Arduino Uno/Duemilanove/Diecimila
+  MOSI - pin 11 on Arduino Uno/Duemilanove/Diecimila
- ** MISO - pin 12 on Arduino Uno/Duemilanove/Diecimila
+  MISO - pin 12 on Arduino Uno/Duemilanove/Diecimila
- ** CLK - pin 13 on Arduino Uno/Duemilanove/Diecimila
+  CLK - pin 13 on Arduino Uno/Duemilanove/Diecimila
- ** CS - depends on your SD card shield or module.
+  CS - depends on your SD card shield or module.
-        Pin 4 used here for consistency with other Arduino examples The SD card examples are already present in the arduino GUI
+        Pin 4 used here for consistency with other Arduino examples The SD card examples are already present in the arduino GUI.
+5..
+Soil Moisture Sensor-YL-69 - An example code is given in the Folder SoilMoistureSensor.
+Chinese-built YL-69.
+These sensors also come with a circuit which allows you to get two outputs: one is an analog readout of the resistance between the sensor’s two plates and the second is a digital output (essentially, HIGH or LOW, 5v or 0v) depending on whether the humidity is above or below a threshold which can in turn be adjusted by a built-in POTS.
+The analog readout is connected to A0 pin in the Arduino Nano.
+The code reads out the input from the pin using an ADC and converts the value into the percentage of humidity present.